morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_tutorial.rst

 the laser scanner is).

 To do that, we need to publish the TF tree with the ``robot_state_publisher`` module.
-This module takes as input the robot joint state (exported by a ``pr2_posture`` sensor in our case) and the URDF file of our robot.
+This module takes the robot joint state (exported by a ``pr2_posture`` sensor in our case) and the URDF file of our robot as input.

-First complete the ``scenario.py`` script to add a posture sensor:
+First complete the ``scenario.py`` script by adding a posture sensor:

 .. code-block:: python